 Grazing and concentrates

-For successful grazing in combination with voluntary automatic milking the PMR ration and concentrates used are of great importance.
+For successful grazing in combination with voluntary automatic milking, the PMR ration and concentrates used are of great importance.
 A major part of this ration is protein and energy, both at the feed fence and in the milking robot.
-When cows go out for grazing in spring time it is good to review the type of concentrates, fibre, protein and energy sources you are feeding.
+When cows go out for grazing in spring time it is good to review the type of concentrates, fiber, protein and energy sources you are feeding.